-Tamarind Chutney (Imli Ki Chutney, Sonth) is a sweet and sour Indian sauce made using tamarind, jaggery, and a few spices.
-Serve this homemade condiment with chaat recipes or snacks like samosa, pakoda, dhokla, etc (vegan, can be easily made gluten-free).
+Tamarind Chutney (Imli Ki Chutney, Sonth) is a sweet and sour Indian sauce made with tamarind, jaggery, and spices.
+Serve this homemade condiment with chaat recipes or snacks like samosas, pakodas, dhokla, etc.

 About Tamarind Chutney

-Tamarind Chutney (Imli Ki Chutney, Sonth) is an Indian sauce made using tamarind, jaggery, and a few spices.
+Tamarind Chutney (Imli Ki Chutney, Sonth) is an Indian sauce made using tamarind, jaggery, and spices.

-It has a sweet, sour, and spicy taste and a thick and smooth texture.
+It has a sweet, sour, spicy taste and a thick, smooth texture.

-Imli ki chutney is readily available in the market these days, but I prefer to make mine at home.
+These days, imli ki chutney is readily available in the market, but I prefer to make mine at home.

-Store-bought chutney has a lot of sugar added to it while when making it at home, you can choose to use jaggery and also reduce the quantity.
+Store-bought chutney has a lot of sugar added, while when making it at home, you can choose to use jaggery and reduce the quantity.

-Store-bought chutney is also loaded with colors, preservatives, and other chemicals but when made at home, there are no chemicals added to it.
+Store-bought chutney is also loaded with colors, preservatives, and other chemicals, but no chemicals are added when made at home.
+Homemade chutney is also much more economical.

-The best part is that you can prepare this chutney and store it in the fridge for a few months so that it comes in handy whenever you want to add that spicy tangy-sweet taste to your dishes.
+The best part is that you can prepare this chutney and store it in the fridge for 3-4 months, so it comes in handy whenever you want to add that spicy, tangy, sweet taste to your dishes.

-This recipe is vegan and can be easily made gluten-free.
-I get approx 2 cups of chutney using this recipe.
-You can easily double or triple the recipe if you want to make it for a crowd.
+This recipe is vegan and can easily be made gluten-free.
+I get approximately 2 cups of chutney using this recipe.
+You can easily double or triple the recipe to make it for a crowd.

 Ingredients